ejwillemse/BAN313/chapter3.md

-# 2. How many samples fall outside the 0.5cm tollerance limit and are therefore defective: assign your answer to `nDefective05`
+# 2. How many samples fell outside the 0.5cm tolerance limit and are therefore defective: assign your answer to `nDefective05`

-# 3. How many samples fall outside the 0.25cm tollerance limit and are therefore defective: assign your answer to `nDefective025`
+# 3. How many samples fell outside the 0.25cm tolerance limit and are therefore defective: assign your answer to `nDefective025`

-# 4. How many samples fall outside the 1cm tollerance limit and are therefore defective: assign your answer to `nDefective1`
+# 4. How many samples fell outside the 1cm tolerance limit and are therefore defective: assign your answer to `nDefective1`